JustusAdam/elm-reactor-index/README.md

 ## Testing

-Needs compass to compile the stylesheets.
+Needs a [sass](http://sass-lang.org) compiler, such as [compass](http://compass-style.org), to compile the stylesheets.

 And `elm make` to compile the elm code.

+Open index.html.

 ## Disclaimer

-Links will obviously not work yet, the backend server is missing.
+Links to individual files will obviously not work, the backend server is not present.